 § 7A-146.
 Administrative authority and duties of chief district judge.

-The chief district judge, subject to the general supervision of the Chief Justice of the Supreme Court, has administrative supervision and authority over the operation of the district courts and magistrates in his district.
+The chief district judge, subject to the general supervision of the Chief Justice of the Supreme Court, has administrative supervision and authority over the operation of the district courts and magistrates in the chief district judge's district.
 These powers and duties include, but are not limited to, the following:

 (1) Arranging schedules and assigning district judges for sessions of district courts.